 Community Living Standards

-The Community Living Standards were developed by Residence Life to help provide a safe and secure community.
+The Community Living Standards were developed by the Department of Residence Life to help provide a safe and secure community.
 Violations that compromise the success, safety, or security of residents may result in appropriate disciplinary sanctions, including housing agreement cancellation, and are considered violations of the University of Alaska Anchorage (UAA) Student Rights, Freedoms, and Responsibilities provision in the Student Code of Conduct.
 Residents may report Student Code of Conduct violations by submitting an information report on the Dean of Students website.
 The development of a successful community requires that students follow community guidelines and processes and approach interactions with honesty and respect.

 Special Policies and Procedures Related to COVID-19